📊 Our Test Results:

 | Mid Tier | $12/user/month | $89/agent/month |

-Zendesk: Zendesk’s pricing reflects its specialization.
-At $55/agent/month, it’s an investment — but for teams whose revenue depends on customer satisfaction, the ROI is clear.
-Resolving 80%+ of tickets automatically can offset the cost significantly.
+Zendesk: Zendesk’s pricing reflects its specialization in customer support software.
+At $55/agent/month, it is an investment — but for businesses whose revenue depends on customer satisfaction, the ROI is clear.
+AI resolving 80%+ of tickets offsets much of the total cost.

-💡 Test Result: ClickUp is up to 87% cheaper than Zendesk on entry-level plans.
-If budget is your primary concern and you don’t need dedicated customer support software, ClickUp is the clear value winner.
+💡 Test Result: ClickUp is up to 87% cheaper than Zendesk on entry-level pricing.
+If budget is the priority and you don’t need dedicated ticketing systems, ClickUp offers the better value across business operations.

 Different Scenarios